-2017 Annual Incentive Plan Outcomes and Long-Term Incentives.
+2018 Annual Incentive Plan Outcomes and Long-Term Incentives.
 The three measures used to evaluate financial achievement under our annual cash incentive plan were revenue growth, net income and free cash flow, all computed on a non-GAAP basis.
-Our financial results in 2017 surpassed the cash incentive plan targets of achievement for all three of these measures by significant margins, and resulted in financial performance at 175% of target under the cash incentive plan.
-In addition, our overall achievement of KODs for 2017 was 122%.
-Accordingly, our cash incentive plan for corporate employees funded at 175% of target.
-Final incentive amounts for the NEOs for 2017 also took into account each employee's individual performance, as more fully described below under "Elements of Compensation - Annual Cash Incentive Payment."
+Our financial results resulted in financial achievement at 112% of target under the cash incentive plan.
+In addition, our overall achievement of KODs for 2018 was 106%.
+Accordingly, our cash incentive plan for corporate employees funded at 119% of target.
+Final incentive amounts for the NEOs for 2018 also took into account each employee's individual performance, as more fully described below under "Elements of Compensation- Annual Cash Incentive Payment."

-The PBRSUs awarded to NEOs in 2014 that vested in 2017 were based on Edwards' TSR over a three-year performance period relative to the TSR of the SPHESI subset for that same period.
-The payout of these PBRSUs tracked the strong performance of our stock after the three-year period and paid out at 175% of target, as more fully described under "Elements of Compensation - Determination as to 2014 PBRSU Awards."
+The PBRSUs awarded to NEOs in 2015 that vested in 2018 were based on Edwards' TSR over a three-year performance period relative to the TSR of the SPSIHE subset for that same period.
+The payout of these PBRSUs tracked the strong performance of our stock after the three-year period and paid out at 175% of target, as more fully described under "Elements of Compensation-Determination as to 2015 PBRSU Awards.'